-A clay bar will remove any surface wax on the vehicle, so it’s imperative that you reapply a fresh coat of wax to protect your present’s paint from the elements.
+A clay bar will remove any surface wax on the vehicle, so it’s imperative that you reapply a fresh coat of wax to protect the paint from the elements.
 Use a high-quality wax when detailing the vehicle.
-A little protection can go a long way in keeping your car looking great for years to come!
+Your trusted mechanic or a nearby auto shop can guide you to the right product.
+Always keep in mind: Car maintenance can go a long way in ensuring stellar exterior appearance for years to come!

 4. Clean the Trim

-Many parts of a vehicle’s trim are made of plastic and need to receive a special treatment for cleaning and protection.
-Using a degreaser will help restore trim surfaces, this includes vinyl and rubber.
-If the vehicle’s trim is composed of black plastic, automotive stores also carry products that help prevent plastics from becoming dull or faded.
+Many parts of a vehicle’s trim are made of plastic and need special treatment for cleaning and protection.
+Using a degreaser will help restore trim surfaces including vinyl and rubber.
+If the vehicle’s trim is composed of black plastic, automotive stores carry products that help prevent plastics from becoming dull or faded.

 Tip: Use this time to add some sparkle to the wheels and pick up some foaming rim and tire cleaner.

 Quality interior detailing is key when gifting a car.
 Be sure to follow these routine steps for DIY car detailing:

 - Step 1: Make sure to check under the seats and in all the nooks and crannies to make sure the interior is spotless.
 Use an old toothbrush to get into all of the spots you can’t reach with a cleaning cloth.

 - Step 2: Use interior wipes or spray to make it shine like new.
 An unused coffee filter (link opens in new tab) can be a particularly effective tool.